zerkalica/reactive-di/README.md

 ### Multiple css instances

-By default one css block generated per component function.
+By default one css block generated per component.
 But you can generate unique css block per component instance too.
 Just use ``` theme.self ``` decorator:

 ```js
 import {mem} from 'lom_atom'